a1aks/Cytoscape_Course/README.md

 *An important node is involved in large number of interactions.* The number of edges connected with a particular node.

-**Eigenvector centrality**
-*An important node is connected to important neighbors.* This is a measure of influence of a given node in the whole network.
+**Eigenvector centrality** or in biological terms ** "Hub-proteins"** *An important node is connected to important neighbors.* This is a measure of influence of a given node in the whole network.
 The notion is how well-connected a given node is with other well connected nodes in the network.
-This is how, for example, Google determines page rank.

 **Betweenness centrality**
 *An important node lies on a high proportion of paths between other nodes in the network.*

 **Closeness centrality**
 *An important node is typically “close” to, and can communicate quickly with, the other nodes in the network.* Length of the average shortest path between a given node and all other nodes in a graph.